practicusai/docs/docs/setup-guide.md

 When you need **larger Practicus AI cloud capacity**, you can simply **pay-as-you-go (PAYG) hourly** without sharing your credit card info, or making any commitments. **AWS will charge** for the Practicus AI cloud usage **hourly**, which will show as a separate **Practicus AI line item in your monthly AWS cloud invoice**.

 Practicus AI cloud **works like electricity**, you switch it on when you need it, and only pay for the total number of hours that the lights are on.
-Our cloud nodes **auto shut down** after 90 minutes of inactivity by default, **preventing unexpected costs**.
+Our Cloud Workers **auto shut down** after 90 minutes of inactivity by default, **preventing unexpected costs**.
 It works similar to this scenario: you leave your home and forget to turn the lights off.
 Your lights turn off automatically after 1.5 hours, since there is no motion detected in the house.

 Please visit [practicus.ai/pricing](https://practicus.ai/pricing/) for more info, and example pricing scenarios.